mishaevtikhiev/evtikhiev.github.io/_pages/database.md

 {% include base_path %}

-The Chinese language is my biggest hobby.
+The Chinese language is a great hobby of mine.
 While I am studying it in general too (passed the HSK 3 level a couple of years back and plan to pass HSK 5 soon), I enjoy learning and compiling facts about even more.
 Specifically, I love everything that has to do with the Chinese writing system, including learning the characters, studying their history, and practicing calligraphy.
 The "discrete" nature of the Chinese language appeals to my love of statistics, because without grammatical forms and with a fixed set